bcgov/burn-severity-map/analysis/README.md

 ## Description

 The `barc_analysis.py` script is the core of this project.
 It takes a fire number, year, and sensor type as input to identify and analyze the affected area.
 The script fetches fire perimeter data from WFS (Web Feature Service) and satellite imagery from a STAC (SpatioTemporal Asset Catalog) API.
 It then calculates the Normalized Burn Ratio (NBR) and the difference in NBR (dNBR) between pre- and post-fire images to determine burn severity.
 The final output is a classified burn severity map in various formats, including GeoJSON and Shapefile, which can be saved locally or to an object storage service.
+These processes can be triggered using a post request to the flask api.

 ## Technologies
 * rasterio
 * geopandas
 * STAC and Cloud Optimized Geoif (COG)
 * WFS
+* QGIS
+* Flask

 ## 📂 Outputs
 Depending on the configuration, the tool generates: